PolyPlugins/loginator/readme.txt

 == Description ==
 [youtube https://youtu.be/k1o4zZC6dzs]

+**Update**
+Those installing for the first time should check out [Loginator v2.0](https://github.com/PolyPlugins/Loginator "Poly Plugins") instead as this will be where this plugin is going.
+If you are currently using v1 we are going to work towards a compatibility upgrade as the function was replaced by static methods and would need all references to the old function updated.
+We also have added premium features in 2.0 to better help developers moving forward.

+**About**
 Debugging WordPress can sometimes be a pain, our goal is to make it easy, which is why Loginator was built with this in mind.
 From creating a log folder, to securing it from prying eyes, Loginator is here to save you time and resources, so you can focus on creating astonishing applications.
 Once activated, Loginator essentially becomes a core part of WordPress, which is why we disable deactivation as it is highly recommended to not uninstall Loginator until you have removed all references to the loginator function inside your WordPress installation.

 Free Features:

 * Global Enable/Disable
 * Flags for Errors, Debug, and Info
 * Creates separate files based on flags